 Keep in mind, dietary triggers are very individualized.
 You may be completely fine with eating some or all of these foods!
-Ideally, we want to keep your diet the least restrictive possible, so you can get through life without all the food anxiety!
+Ideally, we want to keep your diet the least restrictive possible.
+So that you can get through life without all the food anxiety!
 A dietitian can help you to understand if there are any trigger foods you need to avoid to manage your microscopic colitis.

 If you experience chronic diarrhea, it is important to discuss your symptoms with your family doctor.
 We need to break the stigma around talking about poop – generating conversation is the first step to getting answers!
 Discussing your symptoms with your physician ensures proper testing is done to confirm or rule out microscopic colitis as the cause of your diarrhea.

 Additionally, if you have microscopic colitis, talking to a dietitian will help you to learn if your food choices are impacting your symptoms.